 TOEFL Preparation class

 In this class, we use TOEFL practice books such as the Barron’s IBT SuperPack, The Official Guide to the TOEFL Test or TOEFL iBT Prep Plus.
 To evaluate and grade students' speaking and writing responses, I use the official rubrics of the Evaluation Testing Services, the organization that created, administers and grades the test.
-To understand the way in which your speaking and writing will be evaluated and graded on the TOEFL test, check out these rubrics:
+To understand the way in which your speaking and writing will be evaluated and graded on the TOEFL test, check out and know these rubrics:

 I typically recommend 90-minute classes, once or twice a week, depending on the student's preference and schedule.
 If your proficiency level is already relatively high, then you could possibly pass with as few as five sessions, which mostly would serve to familiarize you with the test format.The course is most effective and efficient when students are prepared to spend at least twice as much time studying outside of class as they spend in class.